-While we’re on the subject of Greek food, expect late dinners and nights while traveling Greece.
-Most Greek restaurants (or “tavernas”) open later in the evening and stay open well into the night (many don’t close until midnight or later).
+While we’re on the subject of Greek food, one thing to be aware of in Greece is that dinners are generally late in the evening, like 8 or 9 pm (and even later).
+Most Greek restaurants (or “tavernas”) stay open well into the night (many don’t close until midnight or later).

-Much like other destinations in the Mediterranean, it’s never too late to have a delicious dinner!
+Much like other destinations in the Mediterranean, such as Italy, it’s never too late to have a delicious dinner!

 Have a Taste of Raki or Ouzo